If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 Thanks for reading and have an amazing time in Hue!

-These are some of the things we brought with us to Hue.
-Check out our “What’s in Our Backpack?” post for a compete list of our travel gear.
-(NOTE: The following links are Amazon affiliate links.)
+These are some of the things I brought with me to Hue.
+Have a look inside our backpack to see what other gear we use.
+(NOTE: The following links are Amazon and other affiliate links.)